vskbellala/vskbellala.github.io/content/photos/north-carolina.md

 images: ["/img/film/north-carolina/000067940002.jpg"]
 ---

 I was able to visit North Carolina for the first time shortly before school ended for the year.
 I had visited with friends from high school, many of whom I have not met in-person since the pandemic.
-I finished off my roll of Candido 800 and also began a roll of Ilford HP5+ here.
+I finished off my roll of Candido 800 and also began a roll of Ilford HP5+ (pushed 2 stops) here.
 Can you spot the bonus photos I took when I visited Chicago with them a month later?

 {{<album "film/north-carolina">}}